intuit/LocationManager/README.md

 ### Subscribing to Significant Location Changes
 To subscribe to significant location changes, use the method `subscribeToSignificantLocationChangesWithBlock:`.
 This instructs location services to begin monitoring for significant location changes, which is very power efficient.
 The block will execute indefinitely (until canceled), once for every new updated location regardless of its accuracy.
 Note that if there are other simultaneously active location requests or subscriptions, the block will execute for every location update (not just for significant location changes).
 If you intend to take action only when the location has changed significantly, you should implement custom filtering based on the distance & time from the last received location.

-If an error occurs, the block will execute with a status other than `INTULocationStatusSuccess`, and the subscription will be canceled automatically.
+If an error occurs, the block will execute with a status other than `INTULocationStatusSuccess`, and the subscription will be kept alive.

 Here's an example:
 ```objective-c